baidyprod/Bookshop/README.md

    ```
    All data will be the same as in the previous sessions!

-P.S.: Books are being synchronized every 5 minutes and orders statuses are being synchronized every 10 minutes.
+P.S.: Books are being synchronized every 2 minutes and orders statuses are being synchronized every 1 minute.
 So keep patient ;)

 __Thank You and have fun!__